 By Debra Soufleris, B.S., DTR

 Before you jump into a new fitness routine or nutrition plan, you need to evaluate your mindset.
-You can only achieve your goals if you truly believe you can reach them.
+You can only achieve your long-term fitness goals if you truly believe you can reach them.
 “What you believe affects what you achieve.”
 Your mindset towards positive change can be a learned process that you work towards every day.
 The simple act of telling yourself “you got this” soon becomes a reality.
 It’s that slight shift in thinking that can help you become your best self as you visualize your goals.

 Here are some things you can start doing today, in order to get your mindset right and achieve your health goals.